mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-command/index.md

 ## Debugging Scripts

-The new script editor can debug scripts of any supported language.
+The script editor can debug scripts of any supported language.
 During debug, we can execute the script line by line, or pause the execution at certain lines called **Breakpoints** and inspect the values of global and local variables.

 Let's add these lines to our script: